Tailoring treatment: breastfeeding patients

 Question

-You’re overrunning on your ward visit and as you try to leave the Sister asks you about a patient who was discharged last night with a prescription for oral ciprofloxacin.
-The patient is breastfeeding her 3-month-old child and has rung the ward concerned about the risk posed to her infant having read the information leaflet.
-She has an intra-abdominal infection and has been prescribed ciprofloxacin 500mg twice daily for 7 days.
-The Sister asks you to ring the patient directly with advice on whether it is safe to breastfeed her child while taking ciprofloxacin.
+You’re overrunning on your ward visit and as you try to leave the Sister asks you about a patient who was discharged last night with a prescription for oral cefalexin and metronidazole.
+The patient is breastfeeding her 1-month-old child and has rung the ward concerned about the risk posed to her infant having read the information leaflets.
+She has an intra-abdominal infection and has been prescribed cefalexin 500mg three times daily and metronidazole 400mg three times daily for 7 days.
+The Sister asks you to ring the patient directly with advice on whether it is safe to breastfeed her child while taking these antibiotics.

 Outcome

 Armed with your findings you ring the patient at home and firstly establish that the infant was born at term and is healthy.
 You then explain that the risks posed to her child are actually quite low and are probably outweighed by the benefits of continuing to breastfeed.
-Reassured by your advice, the patient decides that she wants to resume breastfeeding.
-She is currently feeding her child every 4 hours and so you advise her to take the antibiotic immediately after finishing a feed if she can manage to do so.
+Reassured by your advice, the patient decides that she wants to continue breastfeeding.
 You also counsel her on the side effects that her child might experience.
-Finally you document your advice in the patient’s medical and nursing notes and speak to the ward Sister.
+Finally, you document your advice in the patient’s medical and nursing notes and speak to the Ward Sister.